oliezekat/IkariamEmpireOverview/README.md

 ### For developers or contributors
 - Retrieve and clone this repository on your desktop,
-- Set your desktop local web server to "public" directory ;
-  - Set your PHP environment in "config\php-env.bat",
-  - See "config\php-env.bat.dist" as template,
-- Or create dedicated local web server with PHP for Windows ;
+- Install PHP for Windows ;
   - Open 'cmd' terminal from your repository clone,
   - Call "bin\get-php",
+- Or setup your PHP environment manually ;
+  - Create "config\php-env.bat" file ;
+    - See "config\php-env.bat.dist" as template,
+    - OpenSSL extension required for Composer,
+    - Call "bin\get-ca-bundle" to obtain root certificates for Curl & OpenSSL,
+  - Call "bin\env" to check your configuration,
+  - Install Composer ;
+    - Call "bin\get-composer",
+    - Call "composer install",
-- Start your local web server,
+- Start PHP built-in web server,
-  - or call "bin\php-server",
+  - Call "bin\php-server",
-- Open local host in any web browser.
+-   Open ["http://localhost/"](http://localhost/) in any web browser.

 ## ToDos: for repository project
 - [x] Create dev environment ;